Welcome to The ME Association, also registered as The ME Society.

 Information and support

 We have over 70 leaflets and booklets covering all aspects of management.
 So please check if one of these will answer your query.
-A full list of MEA literature can be downloaded using the link on the right, or please download our Order Form.
+A full list of MEA literature can be downloaded using the link to our 8-page Order Form at the foot of the page.

 Our ME Connect telephone helpline is open every day 10am-12 noon, 2pm-4pm and 7pm-9pm.
 Call 0844 576 5326 for information and support.
 We provide an email helpline to give out information.
 Emails will be responded to as soon as possible.